hpamanji/terraform-zero-to-hero-course/Day_01/05-terraform-workflow.md

-# Understanding Terraform Workflow
+# Terraform Workflow

 The Terraform workflow is a set of steps you follow to **create**, **update**, and **manage** your infrastructure using Terraform.

 It consists of four main commands: **init**, **plan**, **apply**, and **destroy**.

-**terraform init:** Initializes your working directory by downloading the necessary provider plugins and setting up the backend for storing the state file.
+1. **terraform init:** Initializes your working directory by downloading the necessary provider plugins and setting up the backend for storing the state file.

-**terraform plan:** Generates an execution plan showing what Terraform will do (e.g., create, update, or delete resources).
+2. **terraform plan:** Generates an execution plan showing what Terraform will do (e.g., create, update, or delete resources).

-**terraform apply:** Applies the changes to your infrastructure based on the plan.
+3. **terraform apply:** Applies the changes to your infrastructure based on the plan.

-**terraform destroy:** Removes all resources managed by Terraform.
+4. **terraform destroy:** Removes all resources managed by Terraform.

-### Use case:
+### Use case - Provision/Manage AWS S3 bucket :

 - If you’re using AWS, **terraform init** command downloads the AWS provider plugin.